tierratelematics/goats/README.md

 $ goats module <name> --replace [version]
 ```

-To discover the versions of every repository you can use the module command
+To discover the versions of every repository you can use the info command

 ```bash
 $ goats info
 ```

-To discover the last version of a repository you can use the module command
+To discover the latest version of a repository you can use the info command

 ```bash
 $ goats info -p <project> -l